Paralegal Careers: Top 6 Best Jobs for Paralegals

 6. Litigation Paralegal Litigation Paralegals work with trial attorneys performing multiple tasks during the litigation process.
 They work on all phases of the trial from beginning to end and are typically responsible for maintaining litigation files, as well as reviewing and preparing material for storage or disposal once a case has ended.
 They are often called on to assist in research, depositions, and witness preparation.
 The Litigation Paralegal is typically the one who prepares and handles all exhibits and attend trials to serve as an assistant to the attorney during court proceedings.

-Become a Paralegal in a little over one year by earning an ABA-approved Paralegal degree at Fremont College.
+Become a Paralegal in a little over one year by earning an ABA-approved Paralegal degree at Fremont University.
 In just 15 months, you will earn an associate’s degree in Paralegal Studies and be equipped with the necessary skills to work as a Paralegal.
-Fremont College offers the Paralegal program in Los Angeles and Cerritos, and is one of only 28 ABA-approved Paralegal schools in California.
-Prepare for your future by enrolling in the Paralegal degree program at Fremont College.
+Fremont University offers the Paralegal program in Los Angeles and Cerritos, and is one of only 28 ABA-approved Paralegal schools in California.
+Prepare for your future by enrolling in the Paralegal degree program at Fremont University.
 Space in the program is limited, so don’t delay!
 Paralegals may not provide legal services directly to the public, except as permitted by law.